dstackai/dstack/docs/reference/providers/lab.md

-# docker
+# lab

-The `docker` provider runs a Docker image.
+The `lab` provider launches a JupyterLab dev environment.

-The provider allows you to specify an image, a list of shell commands to run inside the container, environment variables, properties, which folders to save as output artifacts, dependencies to other workflows if any, and the resources the workflow needs (e.g. whether it should be a spot/preemptive instance, how much memory, GPU, etc.)
+It comes with Python and Conda pre-installed, and allows to expose ports.

+If GPU is requested, the provider pre-installs the CUDA driver too.

 ## Example usage

-### Basic example

 === ".dstack/workflows.yaml"

     ```yaml
     workflows:
-      - name: train
+      - name: ide-lab
-        provider: docker
+        provider: lab
-        image: ubuntu
-        commands:
-          - mkdir -p output
-          - echo 'Hello, world!' > output/hello.txt
         artifacts:
           - path: output
         resources:
-          gpu:
-            name: "K80"
+          interruptible: true
-            count: 1
+          gpu: 1
     ```

-!!! info "NOTE:"
-    Unlike the `bash`, `code`, `lab`, and `notebook` providers, the `docker` provider doesn't have the CUDA driver and Conda pre-installed.

-    If you want, you can use the [`dstackai/miniconda`](https://hub.docker.com/repository/docker/dstackai/miniconda) base Docker image that has the CUDA driver and Conda pre-installed.

-## Workflow syntax
+## Properties reference

-The following properties are required:

-- `file` - (Required) The Python file to run

 The following properties are optional:

-- `before_run` - (Optional) The list of shell commands to run before running the Docker image
+- `before_run` - (Optional) The list of shell commands to run before running the JupyterLab application
 - `requirements` - (Optional) The path to the `requirements.txt` file
-- `version` - (Optional) The major version of Python.
+- `python` - (Optional) The major version of Python.
 By default, it's `3.10`.
 - `environment` - (Optional) The list of environment variables
 - [`artifacts`](#artifacts) - (Optional) The list of output artifacts
 - [`resources`](#resources) - (Optional) The hardware resources required by the workflow